ForrestTrepte/TaskCoach/prompt.md

 * Personal tasks parking lot: Life chores that I don't currently consider to be urgent or important.
 * Professional tasks: These are interesting projects to create and learn things.
 * Goals: My current big-picture goals.
 Things I want to focus on in at this point in my life that transcend individual tasks.
+* Tamara discussion: Shared tasks/planning with Tamara.

 ### Task List Structure

-Priority order: Tasks are roughly sorted, roughly, according to priority order.
+Priority order: Tasks are roughly sorted according to priority order.
 I'll rearrange this order as priorities change due to changing life circumstances or upon reflection.

 Not yet prioritized tasks: As new tasks are added, sometimes I quickly enter them while I'm thinking about them.
 Such new tasks may sit at the top of the list until I get around to reordering them according to priority.